AyujVerma/HowsAyujDoing/README.md

 When using the Roberta model's encodings with a neural network, my best tests gave me 81% accuracy.
 However, this model used up all my free GPU resources on Google Colab, and running this on a CPU took impossibly long.

 **Conclusions:**
 My website is currently up and running!
+If I am listening to a "happy" song, the background becomes yellow.
+If I am listening to a "sad" song, the background becomes blue.
+In the future, I hope to incorporate more moods.
 I enjoyed being able to combine my interests in music with NLP, ML, and full-stack development!

 **How Can I Join?**
-1. Clone the project and create an auth.env file in flask-server.
+1. Clone the project and create an "auth.env" file in flask-server.
 2. Create a Spotify developer account and make a project.
 3. In the .env file, input your "SPOTIFY_ACCESS_TOKEN", "SPOTIFY_REFRESH_TOKEN", "SPOTIFY_CLIENT_ID", and "SPOTIFY_CLIENT_SECRET."
 4. In App.js, fetch responses from your local host instead of my website.